mmunhall/ds18b20-monitor/README.md

 There are two files in this repository that are used: `src/Monitor.groovy` and `conf/config.groovy`.
 Copy these files to any location on the Pi, a subdirectory of your home directory is fine.
 Alternatively, if git is installed on the Pi (it is by default in Wheezy 7.*), executing `git clone https://github.com/mmunhall/ds18b20-monitor.git` will clone the entire project, including this README, into a subdirectory called dsb1820-monitor.
 This is probably easier than downloading the files and using `scp` or FTP to then move the files.

 `Monitor.groovy` is the script that queries the temperature sensor and sends SMS notifications. `config.groovy` contains the configuration parameters that are used by `Monitor.groovy`.
 Open `config.groovy` and review each configuration parameter.
-Each parameter is commented well enough to determine how it is used, so detailed explanations are not provided here.
-The most important paramters to change are the ones related to the SMS service.
-Set the value of those parameters to match your Twilio account information.
+Each one is commented well enough to determine how it is used, so detailed explanations are not provided here.
+The most important parameters to change are the ones related to the SMS service.
+Set the value of each of those parameters to match your Twilio account information.

 ###Usage###